squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1102 (Core 2)/Managing Security Settings/Configure Workstation Security/Windows Defender Antivirus.md

+---
+title: Windows Defender Anti-Virus
+layout: page
+parent: Configure Workstation Security
+grand_parent: Managing Security Settings
+has_children: false
+permalink: /education/comptia/a-plus/core-two/windows-security/workstations/windows-defender-antivirus/
+---

 # Windows Defender Anti-Virus

 ## Summary

-Antivirus software can use various means to detect if an application milicious.
+Antivirus software can use various means to detect if an application malicious.

-1. Against a database of known threat activing software
+1. Against a database of known threat acting software
-2. Run static analyzers on the software before being executed to see if there is any suspecious code which may be attempting to access resources or request unecessary privileges to systems it does not claim to
+2. Run static analyzers on the software before being executed to see if there is any suspicious code which may be attempting to access resources or request unnecessary privileges to systems it does not claim to
 3. Simply block the installation because it is not signed, or signed incorrectly.

 ## Windows Defender Antivirus Updated Defintiions

-- Defintion/Pattern updates are information about the new viruses or malware.
+- Definition/Pattern updates are information about the new viruses or malware.
 These updates may be made available daily or even hourly.
-- Scan engine/component updates - fix problems o rmake improvements to the scan softwar eitself.
+- Scan engine/component updates - fix problems or make improvements to the scan software itself.

 ## Activationg and deactivating Windos Defender Antivirus